 So as a response to feminism, yes, complementarianism was compromised from the beginning.
 It was compromised by the idolatry of Athens: the desire to have a place in the academy.
 And this led to functionally jettisoning the very grounds for gender complementarity itself: the telos of sexuality.

 It can be no surprise, then, that conservative complementarians keep endorsing androgynism.
-When R. Scott Clark and Carl Trueman pimp books like Rachel Miller’s Beyond Authority and Submission or even Aimee Byrd’s Recovering from Biblical Manhood and Womanhood (an ironic, if revealingly-named swipe) it’s not an aberration.
+When R. Scott Clark and Carl Trueman promote women like Rachel Miller (author of Beyond Authority and Submission) and Aimee Byrd (Recovering from Biblical Manhood and Womanhood—an ironic, if revealingly-named swipe), it’s not an aberration.
 It’s foundational to the system.
 They’re drilling into the bedrock and they’re bringing up the ore.
 It’s all sand and slag, because that’s what the original complementarians built on, even if they themselves have not all gone mining afterward.